For more tips and advice about CELTA, click here.

 Firstly, the 4th aim is clearly something that you would hope is an aim for all lessons.
 If you aren’t aiming for students to have an effective and enjoyable class, you probably shouldn’t be teaching.
 Of course, “good” is also very wide in terms – if you could narrow down what would make it a good lesson, this could be a good personal aim.

 The 2nd and 5th aims are weak because they focus on what the students will actually do.
 They are in fact more like objectives (the points you need to hit in the lesson) or even the evidence that you have hit the aim.
 Some CELTA centres may ask for this in your plan.
 The 5th aim also lacks any specificity of the type of text students will read.
 If we changed text to a specific genre such as “a menu” or “a review”, it is already much improved.

 As for the 1st and 3rd aims, these have several big problems.
 One of them is the word “learn”.
 What does it mean to “learn” a grammar point or a set of vocabulary?
 Is it enough to recognise the present continuous, or to form it, or to actually use it?
 The word learn doesn’t really tell us enough.
-In fact, the word “learn” often seems to imply that if a student couldn’t correctly form a tense or word in a controlled practice activityAn activity is any part of a lesson which involves students … More, that would be enough to satisfy the aim.
+In fact, the word “learn” often seems to imply that if a student couldn’t correctly form a tense or word in a controlled practice activity, that would be enough to satisfy the aim.
 In that case, such an aim is falling short of where we should be aiming.